indiah444/Media-Polarisation-Project/democracy_now_scraper/README.md

 - `load_dn.py`: Uploads the dataframe as a CSV to the S3 bucket.

 - `pipeline_dn.py`: This file contains the main Lambda handler function that runs the ETL pipeline for the Democracy News scraper.

+### Testing and coverage

+Run `pytest -vv` to generate a detailed test report.

+Run `pytest --cov -vv` to include coverage results.